ibhashmi/Multi-Layered-Web-Map-Application/README.md

 ## World Populations

-Each country is color coded according to where their population lies in the following range:
+This layer shows each country color coded according to where their population lies in the following range:
 - 🟩Green: Under 10 million
 - 🟨Yellow: Between 10 million and 50 million
 - 🟧Orange: Between 50 million and 100 million